chriseppstein/chriseppstein.github.com/content/posts/2009-09-30-what-is-compass.markdown

 Sass is the Star
 ----------------

 Make no mistake, Sass is Awesome.
 I'm a fanboy.
-[Nathan Weizenbaum](http://nex-3.com) has been an awesome maintainer of Sass and doesn't get enough recognition for his work.
+[Natalie Weizenbaum](http://nex-3.com) has been an awesome maintainer of Sass and doesn't get enough recognition for her work.
 I started using Sass just after it hit 2.0.
 Compass has pushed the limits of Sass and many of the language features of 2.2 were driven by Compass -- the two have co-evolved into a powerful platform.

 Compass is a Stylesheet Distribution Framework
 ----------------------------------------------